 In the event that an application made under the EU Settlement Scheme is refused, Applicants will be given a right of appeal (within 14 days of the letter if within the UK or 28 days if outside the UK) or administrative review (within 28 days of the letter).
 An appeal may be submitted to the First Tier Tribunal under the Immigration (Citizens Rights Appeals) (UK Exit) Regulations 2020 (SI 2020 No. 61) and the case and decision will be reviewed by an independent Judge or caseworker (depending on how the Applicant decides to challenge the decision).

 Expert UK Immigration Solicitors for EEA Applicants

-Our immigration solicitors are regularly instructed to assist in the preparation of EEA Residence Card applications more often by clients who have instructed us to prepare their application for EEA Family Permits.
+Our immigration solicitors are regularly instructed to assist in the preparation of EEA applications.
 Our expert team offer some of the following services: